samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Mid_Volume.md

 **Description**:

-> A few/several hours after your long ride, run 45 minutes at an Easy, RPE 4
+> A few/several hours after your long ride, run 45min at an Easy, RPE4

 ### Sunday